About

 • 2 teaspoons pumpkin pie spice

-• 2 tablespoons flour (whole wheat white, all-purpose or a 1:1 all-purpose gluten-free blend)
+• 2 tablespoons flour, whole wheat white, all-purpose or a 1:1 all-purpose gluten-free blend

 Instructions

-1. Preheat oven to 350ºF and grease 8″ springform pan with butter; set aside.
+• Preheat oven to 350ºF and grease 8" springform pan with butter; set aside.

-2. In medium bowl combine graham cracker crumbs with melted butter and sugar; stir until thoroughly mixed.
+• Make crust: In medium bowl combine graham cracker crumbs with melted butter and sugar; stir until thoroughly mixed.
 Press evenly into bottom of springform pan, use back of measuring cup to flatten.
 Bake for 8 minutes; remove from oven to cool before wrapping edges/bottom tightly in foil.
 Reduce oven temperature to 325ºF.

-3. Meanwhile prepare the cheesecake filling; using paddle attachment of stand mixer or electric hand mixer, beat together cream cheese until smooth for about 2 minutes.
+• Meanwhile prepare the cheesecake filling: using paddle attachment of stand mixer or electric hand mixer, beat together cream cheese until smooth for about 2 minutes.
 Add in granulated sugar, greek yogurt, pumpkin and vanilla, beating again until completely smooth.
+Add in eggs one at a time, mixing on low-medium speed.
+Then add in flour and pumpkin pie spice.
+Use large rubber spatula to scrape down the sides of the bowl as needed.

-5. Pour cheesecake filling onto pre-baked crust in foil-wrapped springform pan; place pan in bottom of roasting pan with 1″ hot water.
+• Bake: Pour cheesecake filling onto pre-baked crust in foil-wrapped springform pan; place pan in bottom of roasting pan with 1″ hot water.
 Carefully transfer to oven and bake at 325ºF for 45-55 minutes or until middle has just set.
 The middle should jiggle slightly (like jell-o) but look firm.
-If you skip the “water bath” step the cheesecake may crack, but you could also cover with a chocolate ganache if you’d like.

-6. Turn off oven, crack door, and allow cheesecake to cool in oven for 1 hour before covering and transferring to fridge and chilling for 8 hours.
+• Cool: Turn off oven, crack door, and allow cheesecake to cool in oven for 1 hour before covering and transferring to fridge and chilling for 8 hours.

-7. Keep cheesecake chilled just before serving.
+• Serve: Keep cheesecake chilled just before serving.
 Enjoy!

 CRUST OPTIONS – You can use honey graham crackers, chocolate graham crackers (gluten-free options work), or Simple Mills makes a great grain-free crunchy cookie that can be used.
 Just grind up enough cookies for 1 cup crumbs.